Live View¶

 -

-Full span attributes panel: When any attributes are present, this panel will show the full list of OpenTelemetry attributes on the span.
-This panel is collapsed by default, but you can click on its name to show it.
+Attributes: Full span attributes panel - when any attributes are present, this panel will show the full list of OpenTelemetry attributes on the span.